RamVasuthevan/whois-server-list/whois-server-list-generator/README/before.md

 # TLD WHOIS Server

 This repository provides a list of WHOIS servers for top-level domains (TLDs).

-It includes the WHOIS server URLs for various TLDs.
-Please note the following:
+It does not contain:

-- This list does not contain WHOIS servers for non-TLDs such as br.com ([.br.com](br.com))
+- WHOIS servers for non-TLDs, such as br.com ([.br.com](https://br.com/))
-- Some TLDs may provide WHOIS information only through a web portal, such as .az ([br.com](br.com))
+- WHOIS servers are only available through a web portal, such as .az ([whois.az](https://whois.az/))
-- There are TLDs that do not have WHOIS information available, like .al
+- TLDs that do not have WHOIS information available, such as .al

 ## List of WHOIS Servers